 Mutations in the gene POLG2, encoding the accessory subunit of POLG, can also cause autosomal dominant progressive external ophthalmoplegia and multiple deletions (Van Goethem et al 2001; Longley et al 2006).
-Finally, mutations in OPA1, which encodes a protein involved in mitochondrial dynamics (see below), besides causing dominant optic atrophy can also result in a syndrome that includes optic neuropathy, progressive external ophthalmoplegia, deafness, ataxia, and axonal neuropathy associated with multiple mtDNA deletions in the muscle biopsy (Amati-Bonneau et al 2008).
+Finally, mutations in OPA1, which encodes a protein involved in mitochondrial dynamics (see below), besides causing dominant optic atrophy can also result in a syndrome that includes optic neuropathy, progressive external ophthalmoplegia, deafness, ataxia, and axonal neuropathy associated with multiple mtDNA deletions in the muscle biopsy (Amati-Bonneau et al 2008; Hudson et al 2008).

 Defects of mtDNA translation.
 The mitochondrial genome is translated into 9 monocistronic and 2 dicistronic mRNAs.
 Translation of these mRNAs into the 13 mtDNA-encoded respiratory chain subunits is effected by mitoribosomes that consist of one large subunit (48 proteins) and one small subunit (29 proteins).
-The translation process can be broken down into 4 phases, each requiring multiple ancillary factors (Jacobs and Turnbull 2005; Antonicka et al 2006; Chrzanowska-Lightowlers et al 2011; Christian and Spremulli 2012).
+The translation process can be broken down into 4 phases, each requiring multiple ancillary factors (Christian and Spremulli 2012; Pearce et al 2013).

-A group of defects of intergenomic communication is due to mutations in genes encoding those factors necessary for the faithful translation of mtDNA-encoded proteins (Jacobs and Turnbull 2005; Antonicka et al 2006; Chrzanowska-Lightowlers et al 2011; Christian and Spremulli 2012), including EFG1 (encoding elongation factor 1), MRPS16 (encoding small subunit protein), EFTu (encoding elongation factor Tu), TSFM (controlling the expression of both EFTs and EFTu), and PUS1 (encoding pseudouridine synthase 1).
+A group of defects of intergenomic communication is due to mutations in genes encoding those factors necessary for the faithful translation of mtDNA-encoded proteins (Christian and Spremulli 2012; Pearce et al 2013), including EFG1 (encoding elongation factor 1), MRPS16 (encoding small subunit protein), EFTu (encoding elongation factor Tu), TSFM (controlling the expression of both EFTs and EFTu), and PUS1 (encoding pseudouridine synthase 1).
 The resulting disorders usually affect infants and cause severe encephalomyopathy, cardiomyopathy, or sideroblastic anemia.
 Typically, both quality and quantity of mtDNA are normal in these patients, but there are – not surprisingly – multiple respiratory chain defects involving all complexes containing mtDNA-encoded subunits.
 Mutations in DARS2 (encoding mitochondrial aspartyl-tRNA synthetase) cause leukoencephalopathy with brainstem and spinal cord involvement and lactate elevation (LBSL): surprisingly, no defects of respiratory chain enzymes were found in patients with LBSL, at least in fibroblasts and lymphoblasts (Scheper et al 2007).
 Defects of mtDNA transcription are much less frequent, but mutations in the gene (ELAC2) encoding the human ortholog of bacterial RNase Z have been associated with infantile hypertrophic cardiomyopathy and complex I deficiency (Haack et al 2013).

 Defects of the inner membrane lipid milieu.
 The function of the respiratory chain can be impaired by alterations in the lipid composition of the inner mitochondrial membrane, which does not act simply as a scaffold, but participates in the function of the respiratory chain.
 The first and prototypical disorder in this group is Barth syndrome, an X-linked recessive disorder characterized by mitochondrial myopathy, cardiopathy, and leukopenia (Barth et al 1999).
 The gene responsible for this disorder (TAZ) (Bione et al 1996) encodes a family of proteins (“tafazzins”) involved in the synthesis of phospholipids, and biochemical analysis has shown altered amounts and composition of cardiolipin, the main phospholipid component of the inner mitochondrial membrane (Schlame and Ren 2006).